tlourey/tlourey.github.io/pages/sharepoint-references.md

 > *"SharePoint is not as forgiving as \[some other platforms like\] Confluence"* - A CIO I worked with

-> *"SharePoint is old pig in lipstick but wearing trendy clothes and hanging out with the young kids"* - Me
+> *"SharePoint is old pig in lipstick, wearing trendy clothes and trying to fit in with the young kids"* - Me

 ## Concepts